sumocoders/FrameworkMultiUserBundle/Resources/doc/index.md

-# Getting Started With FrameworkInMemoryBundle
+# Getting Started With FrameworkMultiUserBundle

 ## Installation